 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Bon dia I'm Rick Steves.
-We're back with more of the best of Europe.
-This time we're in the land of Picasso, Gaudi, Salvador Dali and cafe con leche…it's Barcelona!
+Bon día, I'm Rick Steves back with more of the Best of Europe.
+This time we're in the land of Picasso, Gaudí, Salvador Dalí, and café con leche…it's Barcelona!

-Barcelona is Spain's second city and the capital of the proud and distinct region of Catalunya.
-With Franco's fascism now long gone, Catalan's creative and independent spirit is on a roll.
-Many visitors find this to be Spain's most cosmopolitan and vibrant corner.
+Barcelona is Spain's second city, and the capital of the proud and distinct region of Catalunya.
+With Franco's fascism now long gone, Catalunya's independent and creative spirit is on a roll.
+Many visitors find this to be Spain's most vibrant and cosmopolitan corner.

-We'll have some fun on the Ramblas, experience Picasso's ever-changing art, sample the cities tapas and then go on a tour of Modernista architecture culminating in Gaudi's unfinished masterpiece, all before venturing to the sky-high monastery of Montserrat and finishing on the Costa Brava with the always provocative Salvador Dali.
+We'll have some fun on the Ramblas, experience Picasso's ever-changing art, sample the city's tapas and then go on a tour of Modernista architecture culminating in Gaudí's unfinished masterpiece.
+All this before venturing to the sky-high monastery of Montserrat, and finishing on the Costa Brava with the always provocative Salvador Dalí.

 Spain fills most of the Iberian Peninsula.
 The northeast corner is Catalunya.
-We'll explore its leading city, Barcelona, before side tripping to Montserrat, Figures and Cadaques.
+We'll explore its leading city, Barcelona, before side-tripping to Montserrat, Figueres, and Cadaqués.

-Barcelona has a rich history: Roman colony, a dark age Visigothic capital, and a 14th-century maritime power.
-And beyond its great sights be sure to appreciate the city's elegant sense of style and Mediterranean knack for good living.
+Barcelona has a rich history: Roman colony, Dark Age Visigothic capital, and 14th-century maritime power.
+And beyond all its great sights be sure to appreciate its elegant sense of style and its Mediterranean knack for good living.

-The city's main square, Plaça de Catalunya, is the center of the world for 7 million Catalan people.
+The city's main square, Plaça Catalunya, is the center of the world for 7 million Catalan people.
 It's a lively people scene throughout the day.
 The square is decorated with statues honoring important Catalans.
-Catalunya has its own distinct language, history, and flag — which locals fly proudly...next to Spain's on government buildings…and all alone from their apartments.
+Catalunya has its own distinct language, history, and flag, which locals fly proudly — next to Spain's flags on government buildings…and all alone from their apartments.

 Catalunya has often been at odds with the central Spanish government in Madrid.
-This area was one of the last pockets of resistance against the Fascist dictator Francisco Franco.
-When Franco finally took power he punished the region with four decades of repression.
-During that time, locals were prohibited from flying their flag.
-To show their national spirit, they flew this instead — the flag of the Barcelona soccer team.
+During the 1930s this area was one of the last pockets of resistance against the Fascist dictator Francisco Franco.
+When he finally took power he punished the region with four decades of repression.
+During this period, the people were forbidden to fly the Catalunyan flag.
+Instead to show their national spirit, they flew this — the flag of the Barcelona soccer team.

-Catalans consider themselves not a "region" — that's what Spain calls them — but a "nation without a state."
+Catalans consider themselves not part of a "region" — that's what Spain calls them — but a "nation without a state."

 Barcelona's ever-popular strolling boulevard is the Ramblas.
 While souvenir shops and crowds of tourists have diluted its former elegance, it still offers an entertaining introduction to the city.

-La Boquería, just steps off the busy boulevard, is Barcelona's lively produce market.
-Locals shop in the morning for the best and freshest selection of fish and produce.
-They say if you can't find it in the Boqueria…it's not worth eating.
+La Boqueria, just steps off the busy boulevard, is Barcelona's lively fish and produce market.
+Locals shop in the morning for the best and freshest selection.
+They say if you can't find it at the Boqueria…it's not worth eating.

 Back on the Ramblas, the carnival of Barcelona life continues.
 A variety of street entertainers vie creatively for your attention…and your coins.

-It's ironic that Barcelona would honor the man whose discoveries opened up new trade routes that moved the focus of European shipping away from here on the Mediterranean out to the Atlantic.
-That ultimately contributed to the city's downfall as a great trading power.
+It's ironic that Barcelona would honor the man whose discoveries opened up new trade routes that actually shifted the focus of European trade away from here on the Mediterranean and out to the Atlantic…and in doing so, actually contributed to the downfall of this city as a great trading power.

-Surprisingly nearby is Barcelona's old center — the Gothic Quarter.
-It's a tangled-yet-inviting grab-bag of charming squares ... rowdy schoolyards, rich cultural treasures and other surprises.
+Surprisingly nearby is Barcelona's gritty old center — the Gothic Quarter.
+It's a tangled-yet-inviting grab-bag of charming squares, rowdy schoolyards, rich cultural treasures, and other surprises.

 Street musicians take advantage of the stony acoustics.

 And the old town is truly old.
 Two bold towers date back to the Roman era.
 These were part of the old Roman wall that protected the city in ancient times.
-The big stones at the base were laid in the 4th century.
-And tucked away in a courtyard — embedded in a non-descript office building is a bit of the temple which once crowned Roman Barcelona still standing tall.
+The big stones at the base were laid in the fourth century.
+And tucked away in a courtyard — embedded in a non-descript office building — is a bit of the temple which once crowned Roman Barcelona, still standing tall.

-Since Pablo Picasso spent his formative teenage years here in Barcelona — this is the best collection of his early works anywhere.
-By seeing Picasso's youthful, realistic art, you can better appreciate the artist's genius and his later, more abstract art.
+Since Pablo Picasso spent his formative teenage years here in Barcelona, this is the best collection of his early art anywhere.
+By seeing his youthful, realistic art, it's easier to appreciate his artistic genius and his later, abstract art.

 At art-school he captured the human anatomy brilliantly.
 During these years Pablo learned the rules he would later so expertly break.
-His self-portraits show the self-awareness of a blossoming intellect...and a kid who, I imagine, was a hand-full in junior high school].
+His self-portraits show the self-awareness of a blossoming intellect…a kid who, I imagine, was a handfull in junior high school.

 As a 15-year-old, Pablo dutifully entered art-school competitions.
 This was his debut work — the First Communion.
 While a religious subject, it's more an excuse to paint his family.
 Notice his sister's exquisitely painted veil.

-In his early 20s Picasso went to turn-of-the-century Paris — a city full of life, light, and love.
-He goes bohemian and befriends prostitutes, poets and other artists.
+In his early 20s Picasso went to turn-of-the-century Paris — a city filled with light and life and love.
+He went bohemian — made friends with prostitutes, poets, and other artists.